amulya-saini/Chromatin.accessiblity.analysis.of.Mouse.SCI.scATACseq/README.md

 tar xvf refdata-cellranger-arc-GRCm39-2024-A.tar.gz
 ```

 But if you want to build one, you can follow the Step00 to Step03 bash scripts from the cellranger folder and adjust it according to your needs.
-Here, I create a zebrafish/Danio rerio reference.
+Here, I created a zebrafish/Danio rerio reference.

+## Generate Counts matrix
+Modify the Step04 bash script according to your needs